From seeing the iconic Whitehaven Beach, to sailing through the Coral Sea, here are the best things to do in Airlie Beach.

 Water sports are a must here.
 From stand-up paddleboarding, kayaking, jet skis, and even snorkel gear, you can hire it all when you get to the island.

 Indulge in some world-class dining options and even take in a spa treatment.
 There’s no shortage of luxuries to treat yourself with.

-And to top it all off Hamilton Island sees one of the best sunsets in the Whitsundays too.
+And to top it all off Hamilton Island is one of the best sunset spots in the Whitsundays and the Airlie Beach area.